Rainbow Shark - Epalzeorhynchos frenatus

 The Rainbow Shark (Epalzeorhynchos frenatus) has a dark grey body with red fins, a short black line throughthe eyes and a black spot at the base of the tail.
 An albino variant is also common which has a pinkish-white body, red eyes and red fins.
 This shark is very similar to the also-common Redtail Shark (E. bicolor).
-The Rainbow Shark has all red fins while the Redtail Shark ony has a red tail.
+The Rainbow Shark has a grey body and all fins are red while the Redtail Shark has a grey body and fins and only the tail is red.
 Mixing these two species or keeping more than one of either species is not recommended as they can become very territorial, especially in smaller aquariums.

 Some of the most popular fish for the freshwater semi-aggressive community are the cyprinids known as sharks.
 These are not the cartilaginous carnivores you see in movies or on the Discovery Channel.
 These fish are found primarily in the waters of Southeast Asia and Thailand.
 There are several species that are often imported for use in the aquarium trade, and several species also referred to as sharks that are less common in the trade.
 Though from several different genera, these fish all have in common the pointed heads and large, curved dorsal fins that give them their misleading common names and are more closely related to carp, loaches or barbs than saltwater sharks.